LAKERFrank/YOLOv8-Edge-Quantization/medium_article_quantization/README.md

 This directory provides scripts that follow the Medium article ["Quantizing YOLOv8 models"](https://medium.com/@sulavstha007/quantizing-yolo-v8-models-34c39a2c10e2).

+## Requirements

+Both scripts expect the following Python packages:

+- `ultralytics` for exporting PyTorch weights to ONNX
+- `onnxruntime` and `onnxruntime-tools` for quantization
+- `opencv-python` for image preprocessing in the static workflow

 ## Scripts

 - `dynamic.py` – Export YOLOv8 weights to ONNX and apply weight-only INT8 dynamic quantization.